mongodb/mongo-java-examples/README.md

 In these use cases the assumption is that the CA certificate was issued privately, oppositely to the CA certificate issued by a known CA organization, as such certificates are usually stored in the `cacerts` file provided with the JRE.

-The classes implementing the use cases are separated to two packages:
+The classes implementing the use cases are separated into two packages:
 - cert_store
 - sslcontext